 Assets Years

-Buildings 50-100
+Building 50-100

-Buildings and improvements 50
+Buildings and land improvements 50 100

 Infrastructure 50-100

 Machinery and equipment 5-25

 Licensed vehicles 5-20

+Right-to-use assets 5-25

 Unearned Revenues

 Unearned revenues arise when assets are recognized before revenue recognition criteria have been satisfied.
 In the government-wide financial statements, unearned revenues consist of revenue received in advance and/or amounts from grants received before the eligibility requirements have been met.